JanssenProject/jans/docs/cedarling/patterns/annotation-challenge.md

 - Address the challenge to someone who can refuse it.
 A challenge an agent satisfies on its own is not a challenge, and one the requester answers about their own request is not either.
   `@challenge_actor` names the party per policy: `controlling_human` resolves to `principal.operated_by`, `data_owner` to the team in `resource.owner_team`.
+Those two are the whole vocabulary: a third value, or two policies asking for different ones, is a policy bug, and routing it to the operator anyway hands the challenge to the party it was meant to constrain.
-Record who answered, and reject an answer from the principal the challenge exists to constrain.
+  Record who answered, and reject an answer from that principal.
 - Log the failures.
 A challenge that is repeatedly abandoned is a signal in itself, and it belongs in the same stream as the decision logs.